Hockey Operations Staff

 Assistant Equipment Manager: Dillon Filepas

-Dillon Filepas joined the Chocolate and White as an Assistant Equipment Manager in 2017 after previously working with the Bears from 2008-12.
+Dillon Filepas joined the Chocolate and White as an assistant equipment manager for the 2017-18 season after previously working with the Bears from 2008-12.

 -